EdgarAllenExile/notehub/01-inbox/dev-containers.md

 ```

 And then for actually getting this to look like a thing that might be good and useful, we miiiiight be able to use the instructions in the 'use existing devcontainers.json' part of this document:`https://code.visualstudio.com/remote/advancedcontainers/develop-remote-host`

+### Workspaces

+Seems to me that in and around the easiest way to manage most of this stuff is through Workspaces.
+Obvs, if you could just attach cloned containers as volumes, that would be even better.
+But there are restrictions on that which is real annoying.